 DCAT Application Profile for data portals in Europe

-- Data catalogues can describe their dataset collections using a standardised description, while keeping their own system for documenting and storing them.
+- Data catalogues to describe their dataset collections using a standardised description, while keeping their own system for documenting and storing them.

-- Content aggregators, such as the pan-European data portal, can aggregate such descriptions into a single point of access.
+- Content aggregators, such as the European Data Portal, to aggregate such descriptions into a single point of access.

-- Data consumers can more easily find datasets from a single point of access.
+- Data consumers to more easily find datasets from a single point of access.

 DCAT-AP has an extension GeoDCAT-AP for describing geospatial datasets, dataset series and services.

 Another extension StatDCAT-AP aims to deliver specifications and tools that enhance interoperability between descriptions of statistical data sets within the statistical domain and between statistical data and open data portals.

 DCAT-AP and its extensions were created and are maintained in an open process with dedicated Working Groups and public reviews.

 Discover the technical documentation of DCAT-AP on Joinup.

 Read the paper on DCAT-AP Towards an open government data ecosystem in Europe using common standards.